Find the perfect plant for your perfect gardenscape!

 Features & Attributes

 St. Cloud Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval leaves turn an outstanding orange in the fall.
 It features an abundance of magnificent blue berries in mid summer.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.